LOS ANGELES (AP) - A team of mutants overpowered one massive mutant monster at the box office during the Memorial Day holiday.

 Sony's "The Amazing Spider-Man 2" rounds out the top five with $8 million in its fourth weekend, while Disney's "Million Dollar Arm" followed close behind with a solid $7.1 million in its second weekend.

-Four comedies populated the top 10 with Fox's "The Other Woman" landing at No. 7 and Jon Favreau's "Chef," at No. 9.
+Four comedies populated the top 10 with Fox's "The Other Woman" landing at No. 7 and Jon Favreau's "Chef," at No. 9, rounding out the bunch.

 In 2013, Memorial Day weekend was the biggest grossing weekend of the year with $314.2 million over the four-day holiday that saw "Fast & Furious 6," ''The Hangover Part III" and the animated "Epic" debut.